supcon-international/sso-azure/README.md

 ### SPA Best Practices

-- **AJAX**: Enable real-time interaction with the backend without full page reloads.
+- **SPA**: Enable real-time interaction with the backend without full page reloads.
 - **Routing**: Use JavaScript frameworks (optional) to manage routing within a single-page context.
 - **State Management**: Store tokens and user state securely in memory or session storage.